-The data on income were derived from answers to Questions 47 and 48, which were asked of the population 15 years old and over.
+The data on income were derived from answers to Questions 47 and 48 in the 2014 American Community Survey (ACS), which were asked of the population 15 years old and over.
 "Total income" is the sum of the amounts reported separately for wage or salary income; net self-employment income; interest, dividends, or net rental or royalty income or income from estates and trusts; Social Security or Railroad Retirement income; Supplemental Security Income (SSI); public assistance or welfare payments; retirement, survivor, or disability pensions; and all other income.